9Quid/WindowsServer2022-Lab/03-DNS-and-DHCP-Configuration/README.md

 ## Introduction

-DNS (Domain Name System): It is a service that translates human-readable names such as `www.example.com` into IP addresses like `192.168.1.10`.
+`DNS (Domain Name System)`: It is a service that translates human-readable names such as `www.example.com` into IP addresses like `192.168.1.10`.
 Active Directory uses it to locate domain controllers and services.
-It runs on port 53 UDP
+It runs on port `53 UDP`

-DHCP (Dynamic Host Configuration Protocol): A service that automatically assigns IP addresses, subnet masks, default gateways, and DNS servers to clients.
+`DHCP (Dynamic Host Configuration Protocol)`: A service that automatically assigns IP addresses, subnet masks, default gateways, and DNS servers to clients.
 This reduces manual configuration and ensures consistent network settings.
-It uses UDP port 67 for the server to listen for requests and UDP port 68 for the client to listen for responses.
+It uses port `67 UDP` for the server to listen for requests and port `68 UDP` for the client to listen for responses.

 ## Objectives